-By 1891 Henry was lodging in London with his youngest son William (a railway worker) and Harriet was lodging in Cockburn Street, Cambridge, “supported by husband”.
+By 1891 Henry was lodging in London with his youngest son William (a railway worker) and Harriet was lodging in Cockburn Street, Cambridge, ‘supported by husband’.
 In 1892 Henry spent four months in Cambridge Gaol for unlawfully and indecently assaulting a 9 year-old girl.
+He gave her a penny and told her to keep quiet about it, but she had the sense and courage to tell all to her mother, who called the police (Cambridge Independent Press, 8 April 1892).
 His army pension was stopped for those four months.

 By 1901 Henry and Harriet Grover were living on Henry’s army pension in Caterham, Surrey.
 Their middle son Lawrence was still in Cambridge, living in Perowne Street with his wife and family and working as a French polisher.

 James West Knights, 27, analyst, consulting chemist, b.
 Earith, Huntingdonshire

 Margaret E. Knights, 30, b.
 Bishops Stortford, Hertfordshire

 Harold James Knights, 9 months, b.
 Cambridge

 Harriet Gray, servant, 21, cook, b.
 Chesterton, Cambridgeshire